 - Peel and boil potatoes, then leave them to cool.

-- Remove duck from the oven and turn the oven off.
+- Remove duck from the oven and turn the oven off, cover the duck and rest it.
 Leave potatoes roasting unless they are ready.

 Sauce and Serve